 Market Lambs

 Lambs are sold for market at the Sonoma County Fair.
-Showing a lamb is a big responsibility, but it is a more financially friendly project option.
-A lamb is purchased in April/May prior to the fair.
-Once you purchase your animal you will have to regularly feed and water it.
-After you and the animal get used to each other, you will begin to practice showing your animal, and exercise it daily.
+While showing a lamb is a big responsibility, but it is a more financially friendly project option.
+Once you purchase your animal you will have to regularly feed and water it, and practice showing your animal, and exercise it daily.
 When it gets close to the fair, you will start washing and preparing to slick shear the lamb.
+Growing out the leg wool has become a trend, and is something you can challenge yourself with!

 Estimated Profit: $1,000